HarshitChhibber/Prodigy-InfoTech/README.md

 ## Task Overview -
 Task No.	Title	Description	Status	Task Link

-1. Temperature Converter	CLI + GUI app to convert between Celsius, Fahrenheit, and Kelvin	✅ Completed	Task 1
+1. Temperature Converter	CLI + GUI app to convert between Celsius, Fahrenheit, and Kelvin. -	 Completed	Task 1

-2. Guessing Game	A number guessing game where user guesses a randomly generated number	🔄 In Progress	Coming soon
+2. Guessing Game	A number guessing game where user guesses a randomly generated number.  -  In Progress	Coming soon

-3. Contact Management System	Add, view, search, and delete contacts in a simple CLI app	🔄 In Progress	Coming soon
+3. Contact Management System	Add, view, search, and delete contacts in a simple CLI app. -  In Progress	Coming soon

-4. Sudoku Solver	A Python script to solve any 9x9 Sudoku puzzle using backtracking	🔄 In Progress	Coming soon
+4. Sudoku Solver	A Python script to solve any 9x9 Sudoku puzzle using backtracking. -  In Progress	Coming soon

-5. Web Scraper	Extract specific information from a website using Python	🔄 In Progress	Coming soon
+5. Web Scraper	Extract specific information from a website using Python. -  In Progress	Coming soon

 I will update this table with task links and status as I complete them.